 4. Figure out how you’ll learn the different knitting skills

 YouTube also has a wide range of knitting tutorials, so if you don’t get on with either of the above, you could try one of these.
-Do consider though, that if you’re serious about learning to knit and want to stick to it, having some structure and oversight can be enormously valuable.
+Although it’s worth considering that if you’re serious about learning to knit and want to stick to it, having some structure and oversight can be enormously valuable.
 If this is the case, it might be worth paying to ensure you get the best instruction.

-Alternatively, if you prefer learning from books, there are lots of excellent and informative knitting books for beginners and beyond; however, one of the best reviewed the books with the best reviews is the whimsically named Stitch ‘n Bitch: The Knitter’s Handbook by Debbie Stoller, which explains the art of knitting in simple, conversational language.
+Alternatively, if you prefer learning from books, there are lots of excellent and informative knitting books out there for beginners and beyond.
+However, one of the best-reviewed books is the whimsically named Stitch ‘n Bitch: The Knitter’s Handbook by Debbie Stoller, which explains the art of knitting in simple, conversational language.